-Describing efforts to identify and improve access to activities leading to a recognized postsecondary credential; and
+• Describing efforts to identify and improve access to activities leading to a recognized postsecondary credential, including Registered Apprenticeships; and

 The local board works to identify, develop, and feed sector pathway programs in their local area.
 These programs and activities should result in the attainment of industry-valued and recognized post-secondary credentials that are aligned with employer workforce needs.
 The local board works toward improving access to activities leading to a recognized post-secondary credential, including a credential that is an industry-recognized certification that is portable and stackable.
-The local board supports training for credential programs that are affordable and readily available at places and times convenient for working adults; those that clearly articulate costs and prerequisites and are clear regarding the skills, knowledge, and abilities that are benchmarked by a given credential; those that are stackable or in other words, are one of multiple parts that add up to a more substantial credential and do not require starting over at each step; they are transferable; and they are linked to a job or an educational pathway
+The local board supports training for credential programs that are affordable and readily available at places and times convenient for working adults; those that clearly articulate costs and prerequisites and are clear regarding the skills, knowledge, and abilities that are benchmarked by a given credential; those that are stackable or in other words, are one of multiple parts that add up to a more substantial credential and do not require starting over at each step; they are transferable; and they are linked to a job or an educational pathway.
+The local board contracts with a WIOA Title I program services contractor who serves to inform participants of available apprenticeship programs through fliers, apprenticeship workshops, information from ATO, distribution of materials at community events, providing information to training providers, job seeker introductions/Q&A sessions, as well as a Jump Start Youth Career Through Apprenticeship workshop.
+The local board applies for grants to increase the number of program offerings in apprenticeship.
+The local board staff participate in meetings with the Intermediate Units, high school guidance counselors, and career and technical centers to share apprenticeship opportunities.
+The following funding services are available for Registered Apprenticeships: ITA, OJT, CJT, IWT and Supportive Services for Adult, Dislocated Worker, and Youth programs.

-Describing operational elements the local board has developed to address the systemic process created to develop and promote Career Pathways.
+• Describing operational elements the local board has developed to address the systemic process created to develop and promote Career Pathways.

 The local board competitively bid the services of a qualified and experienced career pathways consultant in May 2020 to develop a career pathways process for eligible adults and out-of-school youth to facilitate the movement of these individuals from entry level positions through credentialed training resulting in self-sustaining employment.
 The focus of these career pathways will be for targeted industry sectors such as advanced manufacturing, healthcare, building and construction.
 The development of these career pathways will benefit from the experiences and successes of the career pathways developed by the Erie County Career Pathways Alliance that were previously successfully implemented in 11 school districts in Erie County.
+These career pathways were completed and implemented as of July 2021.